artanik/react-with-multiple-contexts/README.md

 import { ComponentConsumer } from './componentConsumer';

 const App = () => {
+  // Technically you can use state here
-  const justProps = {
+  // Just pass it to Provider like props const justProps = {
     list: [1,2,3],
     config: {